 DESCRIPTION: In partnership with Limerick Wave Ltd., a novel mechanical PTO module is being developed for the Seapower Platform.
-It consists of a simple but robust gearing arrangement which allows unlimited stroke angles (i.e. there is no end-stop problem or limit).
+It consists of a simple but robust gearing arrangement that allows unlimited stroke angles (i.e. there is no end-stop problem or limit).
 The module is fully enclosed and naturally lubricated within a nacelle.
-Two one-way freewheeling bearings ensures that the direct drive generator’s rotor rotates in one direction while the combination of ‘upfront mechanical rectification’ in the transmission and power electronics provides effective power smoothing and economical power directly into the grid.
+Two one-way freewheeling bearings ensure that the direct drive generator’s rotor rotates in one direction while the combination of ‘upfront mechanical rectification’ in the transmission and power electronics provide effective power smoothing and economical power directly into the grid.
 Sea Power Ltd., in conjunction with partners are developing the application of low speed, direct drive power generation, similar to that deployed in more recently developed “low RPM” wind turbines.
 The concept is to utilise wind turbine technology for good supply chain economics and develop a low LCOE solution for the WEC.
 Gearing plays a large role in reducing the extreme torques and bringing the airgap speeds high enough for efficiency.
 Two such PTO modules, rated at ~500 kWe, are envisaged for on board the Seapower Platform operating at a full scale North Atlantic site.
 The PTO module is currently at TRL2/3 with R&D focusing on the large scale commercial unit.

 Seapower Platform – Other Features

 - Each commercial device can produce >2.1GWh/year of renewable energy

 - The Seapower Platform can be towed to/from the deployment site using a relatively small tug or support vessel

 - It uses modular PTO components which could be repaired or replaced at sea by accessing a large flat deck, although planned recovery is a more likely strategy.